-- An official warning to stop offending. - Informing the perpetrator's parents. - Co-ordinating a 'Restorative Justice' mediation meeting between the victim and perpetrator. - Meeting with parents/carers to agree a Behaviour Contract. - Formal review of Behaviour Contract over an agreed period of time. - Formal internal or fixed term exclusions from school for the incident or if the bullying continues to persist. - Arranging a passport or managed move placement to another school. - Informing the police of on-going bullying concerns as necessary, particularly in the community, or if the law has been broken by the behaviour of the alleged perpetrator(s) - Referring to Early Help or Birmingham Children's Trust if the incident is dealt with as a safeguarding concern and the victim is suffering, or is likely to suffer, significant harm.
+- An official warning to stop offending.

+- Informing the perpetrator's parents.

+- Co-ordinating a 'Restorative Justice' mediation meeting between the victim and perpetrator.

+- Meeting with parents/carers to agree a Behaviour Contract. - Formal review of Behaviour Contract over an agreed period of time. - Formal internal or fixed term suspensions from school for the incident or if the bullying continues to persist (the school reserves the right to issue a permanent exclusion from school depending on the nature, frequency and/or outcomes of a serious bullying incident in school, in the community or online) - Arranging a passport or off-site direction placement to another school. - Informing the police of on-going bullying concerns as necessary, particularly in the community, or if the law has been broken by the behaviour of the alleged perpetrator(s) - Referring to Early Help or Birmingham Children's Trust if the incident is dealt with as a safeguarding concern and the victim is suffering, or is likely to suffer, significant harm.
 The same principle may also apply to the alleged perpetrator(s).